kiransalve/Power-BI/Learn with Gigs/Questions.md

 It's functional and case sensitive language

 M code is used mostly when point-and-click options in Power Query aren’t enough

+Whenever we click: Remove Columns, Filter Rows, Merge Queries, Group By, Change Types Power BI automatically writes M code in the background.

+We can see it in: Home → Advanced Editor

 # 5. What is a Parameter in Power BI?